suhholee/baseball-ml-project/README.md

 ---

+## 📈 Future Improvements

+- **Per-Player Model Training**
+  Train a separate model per player to allow personalized predictions.
+This will enable the Streamlit dashboard to offer a toggle per player/team and return model predictions based on their unique swing/pitch style.

+---

 ## 💡 Acknowledgments
-MLB Statcast for providing the data
+- MLB Statcast for providing the data
-The baseball analytics community for research and insights Open source ML and data science libraries
+- The baseball analytics community for research and insights
+- Open source ML and data science libraries